mongodb/django-mongodb-backend/docs/source/topics/cache.rst

 or ``set()`` is called, if ``MAX_ENTRIES`` is exceeded.
 See :ref:`django:cache_arguments` for an explanation of these two options.

+Cache entries include a HMAC signature to ensure data integrity by default.
+You can disable this by setting ``ENABLE_SIGNING`` to ``False``.
+Signatures can also include an optional key and salt parameter by setting ``KEY`` and ``SALT`` repectively.
+Signatures are provided by the Blake2 hash function, making Key sizes limited to 64 bytes, and salt sizes limited to 16 bytes.
+If a key is not provided, cache entries will be signed using the ``SECRET_KEY``.

+    CACHES = {
+        "default": {
+            "BACKEND": "django_mongodb_backend.cache.MongoDBCache",
+            "LOCATION": "my_cache_collection",
+            "KEY": "my_secret_key",
+            "SALT": "my_salt",
+        },
+    }

 Creating the cache collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~